joebd/702-Advanced-Political-Science-Research-Project/README.md

 The `Data` folder contains all the data used in the Rscript file.

+`Codebook` is a pdf list of variables that was originally used in the study.

 `potter_tavits_data` is the original data from the author’s study.

 `V-Dem-CY-Core-v12` is a dataset from Variety of Democracy, some of the variables within the dataset are used in the new models.